 I remember the day Roald Dahl died.
 I was in Year 7.
 I remember sitting at my desk, and where that desk was positioned in the classroom, thinking about how Roald Dahl had died.

-Lots more important historical figures died during the 80s and 90s but I don’t remember many of those days.
+Lots of other important historical figures died during the 80s and 90s but I don’t remember many of those days.
 But everyone of a certain age remembers where they were when they heard Roald Dahl had died.
 Amirite?

 Politically correct parents can try force feeding their kids with sugary tales but as Roald Dahl knew – what really excites a child’s appetite is the grotesque, the subversive, and the sinister.Christopher Hitchens